-When two or more embryos develop from a single fertilized egg, the condition is known as Polyembryony.
+When two or more than two embryos developed from a single fertilized egg, then this phenomenon is identified as Polyembryony.
 In the case of humans, it results in forming two identical twins.
-This phenomenon is found commonly in plants and animals.
+This phenomenon is found both in plants and animals.

 - Simple polyembryony: In the case of this type, a number of embryos develop as a result of the fertilization of several archegonia.

 - Rosette polyembryony: Additional embryos develop from the rosette cells in certain gymnosperms as this type of polyembryony is termed rosette polyembryony.

 Polyembryony in Different Groups of Gymnosperms

 In Cycadales, polyembryony is not a usual phenomenon.
 But in 1964, Rao reported the occurrence of simple polyembryony in Cycas Circinalis.
 It is the only gymnosperms species found among natives of Sri Lanka.
 In this species, two adjacent archegonia of the same ovule sometimes grow independently into two embryos and also rarely into two seedlings.
 In 1952, De Silva and Tambiah also reported the occurrence of polyembryony.
 Only one out of the several embryos remains potential and persists in this species.